Rabobank eyes possible sale of fund management arm

 Rabobank has its roots in the Dutch farming sector.
 It said in March its international operations would focus on providing banking services to the food and agricultural industry.

-Dutch privately owned Friesland Bank , which was rescued when Rabobank bought it earlier this month, on Friday reported a net loss of 350 million euros in 2011 due to writedowns on several assets.
+Dutch privately owned Friesland Bank FRIBK.UL, which was rescued when Rabobank bought it earlier this month, on Friday reported a net loss of 350 million euros ($463 million) in 2011 due to writedowns on several assets.

 (Editing by Mark Potter)